Blood Thinning Supplements & Foods to Avoid Before Surgery

 The internist asked if I was taking Warfarin, bruised easily, had bleeding gums.
 No, no & no. He was alarmed by my clotting factor results and wanted me to see a hematologist immediately to find out what was going on.

 I suggested the results were probably from the nutritional supplements I was taking and told him I’d been off them since the 21st (10 days pre-op).
 Fortunately, he recognized he’d made a mistake and had me come in that same day to get my blood retested.
 And mercifully, he was also willing to order the lab to process the new blood STAT so the results would come back later that day or Saturday morning.
 Saturday morning his nurse practitioner called to say my clotting factors were now normal and they’d faxed a Medical Clearance letter to my surgeon.

 I’d given the internist a list of all my supplements and their doses when I’d seen him on the 14th.
 His reaction on the 24th was :’Yes, but we don’t know what those things are”.

 On the positive side, I learned that those supplements are highly successful in promoting circulation and it’s unlikely I’ll ever get a dangerous blood clot.
 Also, they apparently clear the system in a day or so, unlike pharmaceuticals.

 SOME NATURAL BLOOD THINNERS

-“Many people assume that just because a product is labeled as “natural”, it is harmless.
+“Many people assume that just because a product is labelled as “natural”, it is harmless.
 The truth is that many powerful drugs (and poisons) are based on natural substances, so it’s clear that many natural substances can have a potent effect on the body.
 If this seems surprising, hemlock is “natural” and “plant-based” and can even be grown organically, but it didn’t do much for Romeo and Juliet’s relationship.”
 (Kita, 2019)

 Turns out there are many other natural blood thinning/ anti-clotting substances that you’d do well to avoid before surgeries.